justynroberts/filewatcher/README.md

 - Debouncing to prevent duplicate events
 - Unique event IDs for tracking

-For integration with automation platforms, use `$.filepath` and `$.filename` to reference the file information in your automation workflows.
+For integration with Rundeck, use the jsonpath `$.filepath` and `$.filename` in an advanced webhookto reference the file information in your automation workflows.

 ## 📏 Scalability